kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.5.3 - January 24, 2018 =
+* Fix: Plugin failed with a FATAL error on activation/update for users on PHP version below 5.4.0, instead of the expected graceful de-activation.
+* Fix: Search button not working for few associates.
+* Fix: Loading CSS & JS of jquery-ui only on pages required by plugin.
+* Fix: Multi-tab not working for few associates.
+* Fix: `Error in maxmind_db_manager:get_db:::WP_ERROR: Forbidden` in logs that prevents IP2country database downloads.

 = 1.5.2 - December 2, 2017 =
 * Fix: v1.5.1 not running for few associates.

 = 1.5.1 - December 1, 2017 =
 * Fix: v1.5.0 not running for few associates.
-* Minumum supported PHP version changed to 5.4.0 from 5.3.0.
+* Minimum supported PHP version changed to 5.4.0 from 5.3.0.

 = 1.5.0 - November 29, 2017 =
 * Geo-targeted links that enables Amazon Associates to create content customized for and better monetize their international traffic.
 More details [here](https://amazon-affiliate.eu/en/about-the-programme/amazon-associates-link-builder/).